bump-sh/examples/README.md

 You can find all available examples of Hubs (or API Portals) of OpenAPI and AsyncAPI API contract files in the [`hubs` folder of this repo](https://github.com/bump-sh/examples/tree/main/hubs)

-## What are these API contract files ?
+## What are these API contract files?

 Most of them are publicly available API contract files from real tech companies and products.
 Bump created and owned API contract files are: